CrowCakes/Acorn/README.md

 ## Files
-Wordpress keeps the webpages in a MySQL database, but for redundancy's sake, the edited files are saved in Acorn's GitHub repository at https://github.com/CrowCakes/Acorn
+Wordpress keeps the webpages in a MySQL database, but for redundancy's sake, edited theme files, as well as website content, are also saved in Acorn's GitHub repository at https://github.com/CrowCakes/Acorn

 styles.css is Wordpress's 2019 theme css, edited for some of the styles seen in the website.